 This workflow allows restoring previous versions of files and folders in an automatic mode rather than by hand.
 To do this, download and install the Shadow Explorer application.
 After you run it, select the drive name and the date that the file versions were created.
 Right-click on the folder or file of interest and select the Export option.
 Then simply specify the location to which the data should be restored.

-Verify whether AGL scam virus has been completely removed
+Verify whether AGL email has been completely removed

-Again, CryptoLocker ransomware removal alone does not lead to the decryption of your personal files.
-The data restore methods highlighted above may or may not do the trick, but the ransomware itself does not belong inside your computer.
-Incidentally, it often comes with other malware, which is why it definitely makes sense to repeatedly scan the system with automatic security software in order to make sure no harmful remnants of this virus and associated threats are left inside Windows Registry and other locations.
+Again, extension removal alone does not lead to the decryption of your personal files.
+The data restore methods highlighted above may or may not do the trick, but the fake itself does not belong inside your computer.
+Incidentally, it often comes with other ransomware, which is why it definitely makes sense to repeatedly scan the system with automatic security software in order to make sure no harmful remnants of this scam and associated threats are left inside Windows Registry and other locations.